 Read the previous weekly updates in our archive.

-... versus Crystal Palace on February 22nd in the Premier League.
-United won 2-0.
+... versus Everton on April 20th in the Premier League.
+United lost 2-0.

 Paul is the author of a series of books on United's history.
 Each volume covers a single season and has comprehensive details of each game played by the first team, summary and line ups of the reserve and junior teams, key player profiles.